trizen/trizen/README.md

 trizen is a lightweight wrapper for AUR, written in Perl.

 Main features:

-* Install packages from AUR
+* Installation of packages from AUR
-* Search for packages in AUR
+* Search support for AUR packages
+* Reading AUR comments for packages
-* Read package comments from AUR
+* Checking for AUR package updates
 * Full AUR dependencies support
-* Update the packages from AUR
-* Can interact with 'pacman'
+* Interaction with 'pacman'
-* Edit support for TXT files
+* Edit support for text files

 It has a syntax similar with pacman: